 But you sure will up the chances of people buying from you when they see your work even a second or third time on your Facebook page, or an online gallery you have sent them links to, in your charming seasonal or monthly emails.

 A Mailing List Shouldn’t Just Be About Sales Anyway

 Don’t start a mailing list just for sales.

-Start it to be of service to folks you imagine you’d like to have a Thai Iced Tea with in your virtual art/writing garden.
+Begin it to be of service to folks you imagine you’d like to drink Campari with in your virtual art/writing garden.

 Yes, At First Your List Will Be Small

 Many creatives don’t begin to keep a list because they’re afraid no one will sign up.